Automattic/vip-layout-patterns/README.md

-# WPVIP Layout Blocks
+# WPVIP Layout Patterns

-WPVIP Layout Blocks is a plugin that brings an assortment of enterprise-grade layout so you can get your content to your customers your way.
+WPVIP Layout Patterns is a plugin that brings an assortment of enterprise-grade layouts to your editor via thoughtful block patterns.

 `npm start` to get started!